 - (b) Share classes not entitled to distributions (accumulation shares): - B shares Shares may be subscribed by any type of investor and are accumulating (no distribution); - C shares may be subscribed by any type of investor and are accumulating (no distribution).
-They are only available through specific distributors; - D shares may be subscribed by any type of investor and are accumulating (no distribution).
-This class employs derivative instruments in a way that reduces duration (interest rate risk) of its net asset value.
-Duration is a measure of sensitivity of the price or value of a fixed-income instrument/ fixed-income portfolio to changes in interest rates.
-In case of long duration, price/value of a fixed-income instrument / portfolio will decrease relatively heavily if interest rates rise.
-In the opposite case of short duration, the price of a fixed-income instrument / portfolio will rise relatively strongly if interest rates fall.
-Interest rate risk is, therefore, higher when duration of a fixed-income instrument/ portfolio is longer and the interest rate risk is lower when the duration of a fixed-interest instrument/ portfolio is shorter.
-As the profits and losses resulting from the use of such derivative instruments to reduce duration are only taken into account when calculating the net asset value of this class, the performance of D share classes may differ from the performance of other share classes in the same Sub-Fund; - E shares may be subscribed by any type of investor and are accumulating (no distribution).
+They are only available through specific distributors; - E shares may be subscribed by any type of investor and are accumulating (no distribution).
 The Board of Directors may at any time decide to close E shares for subscriptions by further investors upon reaching a certain amount of subscription monies.
 Such amount will be determined per Share Class per Sub-Fund.
 The Board of Directors reserves the right to determine the Management Fee per Share Class per Sub-Fund.